How to Bleed Air and Add Fluid to Your Hydraulic Floor Jack for Optimal Performance

 Loosen the Plug (The First Air Release): Use a rag and slightly loosen the filler plug.
 You may immediately see and hear air bubbles coming out as the pressure is released.
 This is a good sign—it means the system is breathing.

-2. Purge the Trapped Air
+2. Purge Trapped Air Bubbles

-With the release valve open and the filler plug removed, you can now cycle the jack to force any remaining air out of the system.
+With the release valve open and the filler plug removed, you can now cycle the jack to force any remaining air out of the system

-• • Rapidly Pump the Handle: Pump the jack's handle rapidly several times (5 to 10 pumps) to push the air bubbles out through the filler hole.
+•Rapidly Pump the Handle: Pump the jack's handle rapidly several times (5 to 10 pumps) to push the air bubbles out through the filler hole.

 3. Check and Top Off the Hydraulic Oil